francispotter/busy-mirror/README.md

 ### Alternate Queues

 Busy will manage any number of queues.
-The default queue is called `todo`. `busy` commands can be used on other lists.
 For example, you might have a `shopping` queue for items to buy at the store, and a `movies` queue for films you'd like to watch.
+The default queue is called `todo` and has special properties related to planning.

 To designate an alternate queue, use the `--queue` option on the command.